-EDUQAS Level 1/2 Vocational Award in Performing Arts: Drama Specification Eduques Level 1⁄2 Vocational Award in Performing Arts: Drama Overview This is a vocational drama course worth 1x GCSE where students get the opportunity to develop practical acting skills, drama knowledge, performance experience and find out what is happening in the professional drama world.
+This is a vocational and practical drama course worth 1x GCSE where students get the opportunity to develop practical acting skills, drama knowledge, performance experience and find out what is happening in the professional drama world.
 As a vocational course, it allows learners first hand experience in what skills a professional actor and performer needs, how to explore and develop these skills, it encourages creativity, develops insight into professional drama pieces using these to present these acquired skills in performance.
 Some important information about the course: Students will be expected to perform in front of a range of audiences as part of the assessment process.
 Students will cover a diverse range of acting styles and must participate in all workshops.
-ONLY STUDENTS WHO ARE CONFIDENT OF PERFORMING PUBLICLY SHOULD TAKE THIS COURSE.
-IF YOU ARE NOT WILLING TO PERFORM IN FRONT OF AN AUDIENCE, THIS IS NOT THE COURSE FOR YOU!
-Content Unit One - Performing - You will learn the skills and techniques needed to produce a successful performance of an existing piece of music.
-Unit Two - Creating - You will learn how to create and refine your own original work through composing music.
-Unit Three - Performing Arts in Practice - You will learn about areas of the performing arts industry that need to be considered when responding to a commission and will consider these when coming up with and pitching your own idea.
-For units 1 and 2 you will undertake projects (not exams) in response to briefs.
-The project for each unit will take 10 hours and be worth 30% of your qualification.
-In unit 3 you will undertake another project in response to a brief, which will take 20 hours and be worth 40% of your qualification.
+AS THIS IS A PERFORMANCE BASED SUBJECT ONLY STUDENTS WHO ARE CONFIDENT OF PERFORMING PUBLICLY SHOULD TAKE THIS COURSE.
+YOU MUST BE WILLING TO PERFORM IN FRONT OF AN AUDIENCE.
+Exam Board: BTEC Level 2 Tech Award in Performing Arts: ACTING Content Component 1: Exploring the Performing Arts - By exploring professional drama works, you will understand the requirements of an actor, examine stylistic qualities and key features as well as influences which have impacted on the creative process.
+Component 2: Developing Skills and Techniques in the Performing Arts - You will explore the skills and techniques of an actor whilst learning professional repertoire.
+Component 3: Performing to a Brief - You will develop the skills and techniques from components one and two to create an original workshop performance in response to a given brief and stimulus.
 Assessment Throughout the course, students are expected to work as a professional theatre company, creating and performing pieces in regular showcases.
 Practical assessment will take place both within lessons and through the participation in performance showcases.
 Written assessments will take the form of rehearsal diaries, in-depth self-evaluations and controlled assessments.
-As part of the EDUQAS course, students will complete an externally assessed core unit (Unit Three: Performing Arts in Practice) which takes the form of a controlled assessment, involving the planning, execution and evaluation of a practical exam task.
+As part of the BTEC course, students will complete an externally assessed core unit (Component Three, Responding to a Brief) which takes the form of a controlled assessment, involving the planning, devising, performance and evaluation of a practical exam task.
 In addition to the core unit, each qualification includes a range of internal units as detailed above.

-Progression Pathways

-Education

-The course prepares learners for the further study of Drama or Performing Arts courses as well as developing transferable skills desired by further education, higher education and employers in all sectors of industry.
+Progression Education The course prepares learners for the further study of Drama or Performing Arts courses as well as developing transferable skills desired by further education, higher education and employers in all sectors of industry.
 The specification helps create independent learners, critical thinkers and effective decision makers - all personal attributes that can make them stand out as they progress through their education and into employment.

-Employment

-Actor, Theatre Director, Theatre Stage Manager, Broadcast Presenter, Drama therapist, Drama Teacher, Arts Administrator, Community Arts Worker.
+Employment Actor, Theatre Director, Theatre Stage Manager, Broadcast Presenter, Drama therapist, Drama Teacher, Arts Administrator, Community Arts Worker.
 What Skills will I develop?
 Communication, Confidence, Learning Independently, Organisation, Problem Solving, Research, Self-Discipline, Stamina, Taking on responsibility, Time Management